Things to do in Merida

 Mérida is the capital of Yucatán, its most populated and traditional city, known as the “White City”.

 First of all, to get to know the historic center.
 Start by visiting the Plaza Grande, the epicenter of Merida, where many of the city’s great attractions are located.
 Of course, here are the colorful letters of MÉRIDA.

-Right next to the Cathedral is the Macay Museum that houses samples of modern and contemporary art (free admission).
+Right next to the Cathedral is the Macay Museum which houses samples of modern and contemporary art.
 It is linked to the cathedral by the Passage of the Revolution, a modern-style gallery with a rather imposing vaulted ceiling.

-It is one of the few examples of Plateresque architecture in the American Continent.
+It is one of the few examples of Plateresque architecture on the American Continent.
 Inside you can visit 5 rooms and a garden to appreciate how the house should have been in colonial times.
-Admission is free and at 11:00 there is a free guided tour.

 If you happen to be in Mérida on Monday, at 21:00 don’t miss a typical Yucatecan dance show (it’s called the Monday cowboy).
 It’s free.
 In addition, at any time you can go up to the second floor and look out the windows that overlook the square.